-The presence of the epoxy resin used to embed the samples is clearly highlighted by the band at 1610 cm-1 related to C=C (aromatic ring), the intense and sharp band at 1510 cm-1 C-C (aromatic ring), and by the bands between 1250 cm-1 and 1000 cm-1 [38-40].
-Signals from the epoxy resin are expected in the spectra obtained from acquisition areas falling close to the upper or lower boundaries of the embedded sample.
+The presence of the epoxy resin used to embed the samples is clearly highlighted by the band at 1,610 cm−1, which is related to C=C (aromatic ring), the intense and sharp band at 1,510 cm−1 C-C (aromatic ring), and by the bands between 1,250 and 1,000 cm−1 [38-40].
+Signals from the epoxy resin can be expected in the spectra obtained from acquisition areas falling close to the upper or lower boundaries of the embedded sample.

-In addition to the signals at high wavenumbers, the wooden substrate produces some characteristic frequencies in the region between 1750 cm-1 and 1550 cm-1 and in the fingerprint region, as shown in Table 2.
+In addition to the signals at high wavenumbers, the wooden substrate produces certain characteristic frequencies in the region between 1,750 and 1,550 cm−1 and in the fingerprint region, as shown in Table 2.

 PCA investigation

-Figure 1 reports the results obtained by PCA in the six different selected spectral regions.
+Figure 1 presents the results obtained via PCA in the six different selected spectral regions.
 Each object (i.e. each single spectrum) is classified and coloured in accordance with the position of the analytical spot in the coating system: epoxy resin (E), varnish (V), ground coat (G), and wood (W).
 Therefore, their assignment mainly reflects the distribution of the organic compounds in the samples.
-It is worth noting that the IR data set is composed of spectra clearly referred to a single organic material, showing significant marker bands, together with spectra carrying signals produced by multiple layers (e.g. varnish + ground coat).
-These expected “mixed” profiles are originated from the acquisition areas at the interface between two adjacent layers with different composition and are labelled as Mix 1 (varnish + epoxy resin), Mix 2 (varnish + ground coat), and Mix 3 (wood + ground coat).
+It is worth noting that the IR data set was composed of spectra clearly related to a single organic material, indicating significant marker bands, together with spectra carrying signals produced by multiple layers (e.g. varnish + ground coat).
+These expected ‘mixed’ profiles originated from the acquisition areas at the interface between two adjacent layers with different compositions and were labelled as Mix 1 (varnish + epoxy resin), Mix 2 (varnish + ground coat), and Mix 3 (wood + ground coat).

 Figure 1.
-PCA results obtained in the six spectral regions selected in the range 3500-1000 cm-1.
-Scores and loadings plots are referred to the following spectral regions: 3500-3000 cm-1 (a), 3000-2700 cm-1 (b), 1800-1550 cm-1 (c), 1550-1450 cm-1 (d), 1460-1260 cm-1 (e), and 1250-1000 cm-1 (f).
+PCA results obtained in the six spectral regions selected in the range of 3,500–1,000 cm−1.
+The scores and loadings plots are related to the following spectral regions: (a) 3,500–3,000 cm−1, (b) 3,000–2,700 cm−1, (c) 1,800–1,550 cm−1, (d) 1,550–1,450 cm−1, (e) 1,460–1,260 cm−1, and (f) 1,250–1,000 cm−1.